 Shakespeare’s works are full of people facing the dilemma of Fate vs. Nature.
 Are things preordained, or is our future wide open?
 Well, you may choose whether to visit a school or not, but all that happens after that which could have a ripple effect on your entire future after that.
 This is to say that you should want to approach any potential visits as more than a week-end slumber party with a friend.

-What is involved in a school visit?
+What is involved in a college visit?
 First has to do with whether a school will end up on your “Radar Screen”.
 If so, you should call their office.
 Many admission’s offices have special people whose job it is to set up potential visits.
 They are worth the phone call.

 At that point, you will want to know which days have student led tours available.
 I have known students who ended up at a school they idolized, but ended up with a student led tour behind a student with all the personality of a wet wash-cloth.
 As a result, they left disappointed and never to return again.